fact-benchmark/factbenchmark/documentation.md

+# Fact Benchmark API (v0.5)

+This API aims to provide an independent, collective, shared resource by which researchers working in the field can colllaborate to push the state of the art in realtime factcheck detection.

 ## Claim

-A claim is any short statement with an attribution.

-To be interesting for analysis a claim should be falsifiable and of general interest.
+A claim is a short statement which should be falsifiable and of general interest.

-**'Falsifiable' in that:**
+**Claims should be 'falsifiable' in that:**
 * relates to verifiable information
 * is not a prediction about the future
 * is not phrased as a question or inquiry
 * is not a normative statement ("our policy is small business focused")
 * is phrased in an non-ambiguous way

-**'Of general interest' in that:**
+**Claims should be 'of general interest' in that:**
 * it relates to an active public discussion (attached to an active rumor)
 * or it has enouigh reach or is often repeated in the public discourse to be important
 * or it is controversial enough to be of importance to a number of people

 If a claim has a source url it also requires a capture date, at which the crawler captured the content.

+with an attribution.

+To be interesting for analysis a claim

 + claim_text: 'Student arrested for shouting slogans against BJP in Tamil Nadu' (string)
 + source: `https://twitter.com/anindita_guha/status/1036924232595382273` (Url) - uri to source, when available